Santonio Holmes: 2011

 Holmes re-signed with the Jets during the offseason, shortly before the start of 2011 season agreeing to a five-year deal.
 He was named one of the team captains, along with starting quarterback Mark Sanchez, before the season began.
 In the 4th quarter of the final game of the 2011 season against the Miami Dolphins, Holmes appeared to get into an argument with Jets offensive tackle Wayne Hunter while the team was huddling.
 As a result of the argument, Holmes was benched for the remainder of the game, and the Jets ended up losing the game, which resulted in the Jets missing the postseason for the first time in 3 years.
 His leadership qualities and credibility as a captain have since been questioned.

 Holmes finished the season with just 51 catches, the second lowest total of his career, along with only 654 receiving yards, by far the lowest total of his career.
 He also finished with a career low 12.8 yards per reception average.
 He did, however, tally a new career high in touchdown receptions with eight.

 2012

-Holmes was lost for the remainder of the 2012 season after sustaining a severe Lisfranc foot injury in Week 4 against the San Francisco 49ers, and was eventually placed on injured reserve.
+In Week 3 of the 2012 season, Holmes had nine receptions for 147 yards in a 23–20 overtime win over the Miami Dolphins.
+He was lost for the remainder of the 2012 season after sustaining a severe Lisfranc foot injury in Week 4 against the San Francisco 49ers, and was eventually placed on injured reserve.
+In the 2012 season, he appeared in four games and had 20 receptions for 272 yards and one touchdown.

 2013

 The Jets approached Holmes in the offseason to restructure his contract; Holmes obliged.
 Holmes' rehabilitation from foot surgery continued into training camp and the preseason.
 Holmes was removed from the active/physically unable to perform list and moved to the active roster on August 23, 2013.
+In Week 3 against the Buffalo Bills, he had five receptions for 154 yards and a touchdown in the 27–20 win.
 In the 2013 season, he had 23 receptions for 456 yards and one touchdown in 11 games.

 Holmes was released by the Jets on March 10, 2014.